So what's a legume?

 Soybeans are legumes which have all the amino acids needed to make a complete protein (just like meat), and you have lots of ways to eat them:

-- soy milk with cereal for breakfast
+- soy milk with cereal for breakfast (it's best to use soy milk with added calcium)

 - tofu in salads or casseroles